ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Limitations

 \section{Limitations}

-Despite its scope and utility, the \textit{ChemRxivQuest} dataset exhibits several notable limitations.
-A primary concern stems from the reliance on large language models (LLMs) to automatically generate questions and answers.
+Despite its scope and utility, the ChemQuests dataset exhibits several notable limitations.
+A primary concern stems from the reliance on LLMs to automatically generate questions and answers.
 Although the generation process was carefully designed to minimize ambiguity and speculative reasoning, instances of model hallucination remain a challenge.
-In certain cases, LLM-generated answers referenced chemical reactions or mechanistic details not explicitly supported by the original preprint content, introducing plausible-sounding but incorrect information.
-These inaccuracies, if unchecked, could propagate misinformation and compromise the dataset’s scientific reliability.
-Moreover, the current answer verification approach—based on fuzzy token matching via Levenshtein distance with a fixed similarity threshold—prioritizes textual similarity over semantic correctness.
+In certain cases, LLM-generated answers referenced chemical reactions or mechanistic details not explicitly supported by the original paper content, introducing plausible-sounding but incorrect information.
+These inaccuracies, if unchecked, could propagate misinformation and compromise the dataset's scientific reliability.
+Moreover, the current answer verification approach, which is based on fuzzy token matching via Levenshtein distance with a fixed similarity threshold, prioritizes textual similarity over semantic correctness.
 As a result, syntactically accurate but contextually invalid answers may inadvertently be accepted into the final dataset.

 Another significant limitation concerns inherent biases and imbalances within the dataset.
-Although \textit{ChemRxivQuest} spans 17 chemistry subfields, the distribution is not uniform.
-Subfields such as Organic Chemistry and Materials Science are disproportionately represented, likely reflecting higher submission rates on ChemRxiv.
-In contrast, areas like Agricultural and Food Chemistry or Chemical Education remain underrepresented.
+Although ChemQuests spans 17 chemistry subfields, the distribution is not uniform.
+Subfields such as Materials Chemistry, Theoretical and Computational Chemistry, and Inorganic Chemistry are disproportionately represented.
+In contrast, areas like Agriculture and Food Chemistry and Chemical Education remain underrepresented.
 This imbalance could introduce bias during model training, resulting in uneven performance and limiting the generalizability of the dataset across the broader spectrum of chemical disciplines.

-A further limitation arises from the exclusive use of ChemRxiv preprints as source material.
-While preprints facilitate rapid and open dissemination of emerging research, they have not undergone formal peer review, raising questions about the reliability, completeness, and scientific rigor of the information they contain.
-Claims or mechanistic insights presented in these preprints may be revised, corrected, or even retracted upon peer review.
-Consequently, the reliance on preprint literature introduces an additional layer of uncertainty regarding the long-term validity and accuracy of QA pairs derived from such sources.
+A further limitation arises from the exclusive use of ChemRxiv papers as source material.
+While papers facilitate rapid and open dissemination of emerging research, they have not undergone formal peer review, raising questions about the reliability, completeness, and scientific rigor of the information they contain.
+Claims or mechanistic insights presented in these papers may be revised, corrected, or even retracted upon peer review.
+Consequently, the reliance on paper literature introduces an additional layer of uncertainty regarding the long-term validity and accuracy of QA pairs derived from such sources.